getify/You-Dont-Know-JS/scope-closures/ch5.md

 But instead, we're going to get a TDZ error at that first `console.log(..)`, because in fact, the inner scope's `studentName` **was** hoisted (auto-registered at the top of the scope).
 But what **didn't** happen (yet!) was the auto-initialization of that inner `studentName`; it's still unintialized at that moment, hence the TDZ violation!

-So to summarize, TDZ errors occur because `let` / `const` declarations *do* hoist their declarations to the top of their scopes, but unlike `var`, they defer the auto-initialization of their variables until the moment in the code's sequencing where the original declaration appeared.
+So to summarize, TDZ errors occur because `let`/`const` declarations *do* hoist their declarations to the top of their scopes, but unlike `var`, they defer the auto-initialization of their variables until the moment in the code's sequencing where the original declaration appeared.
 This window of time (hint: temporal), whatever its length, is the TDZ.

 How can you avoid TDZ errors?

 My advice: always put your `let` and `const` declarations at the top of any scope.
 Shrink the TDZ window to zero (or near zero) time, and then it'll be moot.

 But why is TDZ even a thing?
-Why didn't TC39 dictate that `let` / `const` auto-initialize the way `var` does?
+Why didn't TC39 dictate that `let`/`const` auto-initialize the way `var` does?
 Just be patient, we'll come back to explore the *why* of TDZ in Appendix A.

 ## Finally Initialized

 Working with variables has much more nuance than it seems at first glance. *Hoisting*, *(re)declaration*, and the *TDZ* are common sources of confusion for developers, especially those who have worked in other languages before coming to JS.
 Before moving on, make sure your mental model is more grounded with these aspects of JS scope and variables.

 Hoisting is generally cited as an explicit mechanism of the JS engine, but it's really more a metaphor to describe the various ways JS handles variable declarations during compilation.
-But even as a metaphor, hoisting offers useful structure for thinking about the life-cycle of a variable -- when it's created, when it's available to use, when it goes away.
+But even as a metaphor, hoisting offers useful structure for thinking about the life-cycle of a variable—when it's created, when it's available to use, when it goes away.

-Declaration and re-declaration of variables tend to cause confusion when thought of as run-time operations.
+Declaration and re-declaration of variables tend to cause confusion when thought of as runtime operations.
 But if you shift to compile-time thinking for these operations, the quirks and *shadows* begin to shrink away.

 The TDZ (temporal dead zone) error is strange and frustrating when encountered.
-Fortunately, TDZ is relatively straightforward to avoid if you're careful to place `let` / `const` declarations at the top of any scope.
+Fortunately, TDZ is relatively straightforward to avoid if you're careful to place `let`/`const` declarations at the top of any scope.

 As you successfully navigate these twists and turns of variable scope, the next chapter will lay out the factors that impact our decisions to locate declarations in specific scopes, especially nested blocks.